Dowell-Lab/Tfit/README.md

     -n 16
 ```

-The output BED file will contain 5 columns: chr, start, end, identifier (ME_X), and the MLE estimates for the predicted region.
+The output BED file will contain 4 columns: chr, start, end, identifier (ME_X).
+These regions can then be used in the `model` module.

 ```
 chr1    11179   18104   PRELIM_0